defano/jmonet/README.md

 #### 2. Add the transfer handler

 Your application needs to tell JMonet what to do when the user has invoked the cut, copy or paste action.
-Typically, this simply involves getting or setting the selection defined by a selection tool (i.e., any tool which subclasses `AbstractSelectionTool`).
+Typically, this simply involves getting or setting the selection defined by a selection tool (i.e., any tool which subclasses `SelectionTool`).
 Of course, you're free to provide alternate behavior (like copying the entire canvas, instead of just the selection).

 The code below provides an implementation that cuts, copies and pastes the active selection.